Voz media US Voz.us

 Infobae accessed the intelligence report, which states that in 1992 Karaki bought the car that was used in the Israeli embassy attack in Buenos Aires using a fake Colombian passport.

-Patricia Bullrich, Argentina's minister of defense, stated that the terrorist left Argentina hours before the attack.
+Patricia Bullrich, Argentina's minister of security, stated that the terrorist left Argentina hours before the attack.

 In addition, although he was reported to have played an active role in the 1994 AMIA bombing, there is still no evidence to prove that Karaki was in Buenos Aires at the time.